Font Import: Load TTF, OTF, WOFF, and TTC Files

-A comprehensive guide to importing fonts in SnowB BMF.
-Learn about supported formats (TTF, OTF, WOFF), the font fallback system, vector rendering, and the Sharp feature for pixel-perfect results.
+Import TTF, OTF, WOFF, and TTC fonts into SnowB BMF.
+Learn the font fallback system, fontkit vector rendering, and Sharp feature for pixel-perfect bitmap fonts.

 Supported Font Formats

-- TTF (TrueType Font) - Recommended for its excellent compatibility.
+- TTF (TrueType Font) - Recommended for broad compatibility.

-- WOFF (Web Open Font Format) - Ideal for compressed web fonts.
+- WOFF (Web Open Font Format) - Good for compressed web fonts.

 How the Font Fallback System Works

-Section titled “How the Font Fallback System Works”SnowB BMF features a robust multi-font fallback chain.
-This allows you to combine several fonts to ensure complete character coverage.
-When generating glyphs, the application searches for each character in the order the fonts were imported:
+Section titled “How the Font Fallback System Works”SnowB BMF uses a multi-font fallback chain to ensure complete character coverage.
+When generating glyphs, the application searches for each character in import order:

 - Primary Font (the first font you import) - Used for the majority of characters.